jp2249/5400-Final-Project/README.md

     ```

 3.  **Install Packages in Editable Mode**
-    Install the project packages using pip.
+    Install the project in editable mode.
 This allows you to edit the code and see changes immediately without reinstalling.
     ```bash
-    pip install -e packages/data_process
-    pip install -e packages/models
+    pip install -e .
     ```

 4.  **Download Language Models**